L-xylulose reductase: Function

-xylitol + NADP+ L-xylulose + NADPH + H+

-Thus, the two substrates of this enzyme are xylitol and NADP+, whereas its 3 products are L-xylulose, NADPH, and H+.
+Its two substrates are xylitol and the oxidised cofactor nicotinamide adenine dinucleotide phosphate (NADP+).
+The products are L-xylulose, reduced NADPH, and a proton.

 This enzyme belongs to the superfamily of short-chain oxidoreductases, specifically those acting on the CH-OH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is xylitol:NADP+ 2-oxidoreductase (L-xylulose-forming).

 Clinical significance

 A deficiency is responsible for pentosuria.
 The insufficiency of L-xylulose reductase activity causes an inborn error of metabolism disease characterized by excessive urinary excretion of L-xylulose.

 Over-expression and ectopic expression of the protein may be associated with prostate adenocarcinoma.